echtniels/dockerplayground/README.md

 And my favorite:
 - [code-server](https://github.com/echtniels/dockerplayground/blob/master/code-server.yml) a perfect VS-Code environment in your browser.

-Simple spin these up with `docker-compose -f projectname.yml -p projectname up -d` .
+You can spin up any of these services with `docker-compose -f projectname.yml -p projectname up -d` .